Employer of Record in Thailand

 - Remote People helps you identify and engage the most suitable EOR for your Thailand hiring needs.

-Thailand is one of Southeast Asia’s most vibrant economies, with a GDP of USD 514.8 billion and a workforce of more than 40 million people.
-They are known for their advanced infrastructure, cost-efficient labor, and openness to foreign investment.
-Due to this, Thailand has become a strategic destination for global companies seeking regional expansion.
-In particular, sectors like manufacturing, logistics, hospitality, and digital services are seeing increased demand for skilled and semi-skilled labor.
+Thailand is one of Southeast Asia’s most vibrant economies, with a GDP of USD 514.8 billion and a workforce of over 40 million people.
+The country is known for its advanced infrastructure, cost-efficient labor, and openness to foreign investment, making it a strategic destination for global companies seeking regional expansion.
+Positioned at the heart of Southeast Asia, Thailand serves as a hub alongside neighboring markets such as Vietnam, Cambodia, Myanmar, Malaysia, and Indonesia, each offering unique advantages in workforce, costs, and regulatory frameworks.
+In particular, sectors such as manufacturing, logistics, hospitality, and digital services are experiencing growing demand for skilled and semi-skilled labor.

 However, hiring in Thailand involves strict labor regulations governed by the Labour Protection Act (LPA), mandatory contributions to social security, and complex personal income tax rules.
 Foreign companies must also navigate different minimum wage zones, employee welfare contributions, and local tax reporting requirements.